Cashing Out Your Junk: Garage Sale Tips For Success

 Security Tips

-• If you’re setting up in the back yard, have all the windows and doors in the front of the house closed and locked.
-If it’s in the front of the house, lockup the back.
+- If you’re setting up in the backyard, have all the windows and doors in the front of the house closed and locked.
+If it’s in the front of the house, lock up the back.
 Make sure someone knows their job is to watch the door.

-• Throughout the day, run extra money into the house and keep it hidden (just in case someone does get in).
+- Throughout the day, run extra money into the house and keep it hidden (just in case someone does get in).
 If you don’t have time to run in, discreetly stash a wad of bills deep into your pockets.

-• The banks are likely closed when your day ends, deposit cash through the ATM (if you trust it) or wait till first thing Monday morning when the bank opens.
+- The banks are likely closed when your day ends; deposit cash through the ATM (if you trust it) or wait till first thing Monday morning when the bank opens.

-• Cash sales only, no matter how sweet Grandma looks.
+- Cash sales only, no matter how sweet Grandma looks.

-• Train your hawk eyes: I believe most people are honest, but if someone comes to you with an armful and offers $5, take each item and make sure nothing’s tucked inside a sweater and forgotten about.
+- Train your hawk eyes: I believe most people are honest, but if someone comes to you with an armful and offers $5, take each item and make sure nothing’s wrapped inside a sweater and forgotten about.
 Watch for items tucked inside tote bags and backpacks.
-I have to say I really haven’t experienced any outright theft at any of the sales I’ve held, but I’m sure it happens.

-The Day Is Over – Cleaning Up
+The Day Is Over: Cleaning Up

-• Pack up the leftovers in three categories–things you want to keep and try to sell again at your next event, things to garbage and things for the charity groups to come pick up (or for you to drop off–pack them in your vehicle asap so you won’t delay in dropping them off).
-Remove the price tags from the charity items as you pack them away and it’s nice to keep them somewhat organized (toys in one box, clothing in another, etc.).
+- Pack up the leftovers in three categories–things you want to keep and try to sell again at your next event, things to garbage, and things for the charity groups to pick up (or for you to drop off–pack them in your vehicle asap so you won’t delay in dropping them off).

-• Think carefully about the items you choose to keep, some things are just too good to give away and may be debatable whether or not you really want to get rid of it, but remember that these items take up room.
-I have no problem keeping a box or two but space needs might be an issue.
-Some churches, daycares and community centers hold garage sales for fundraising, consider giving your better leftovers to them.
+Think carefully about the items you choose to keep; some things are just too good to give away and somewhat debatable whether or not you really want to get rid of them, but remember that these items take up room.

 Important: Be considerate and make sure to go back and collect all the signs you planted and displayed on public property.
 One of the main reasons cities have banned the practice is because too many just leave the signs for city crews to clean up (leaving them is just like littering).